-All staff members are encouraged to be active as parents, professionals and members of the larger community including service on: school improvement councils; and boards and commissions (Southern Regional Education Board, New Carolina, Education Policy Fellows Program, Board of the South Carolina Educators for the Practical Use of Research, and Statewide Campaign for the United Way.
+Staff is encouraged to be active as parents, professionals and members of the larger community including service on: school improvement councils; and boards and commissions.
+Staff is provided opportunities to volunteer for one hour each week in public schools as reading buddies and Statewide Campaign for the United Way.